NEW! Scan printed QR bar codes in your flip charts to

-The Vinyl-sleeved flip chart (see image, above) is similar to the standard flip chart, except that the printed pages are inserted into pliable vinyl sleeves (pouches), which are bound directly to the wire coil.
-The pages can then be easily removed or replaced.
+The Vinyl-sleeved flip chart is similar to the standard flip chart, except that all of the printed pages are inserted into pliable vinyl sleeves, which are bound directly to the wire coil.
+Any page can then be easily removed or replaced.
 You can order printed replacement pages from EHSConsult.
 The flip chart backing, a thick poly plastic board, has a hole drilled near the top for hanging the chart.
 Vinyl-sleeved flip charts can only be ordered in multiples of 25, and are only available in 12 or 16-page configurations.

 If you know how many flip charts you need, we can provide you with estimates for both types of flip charts.

 We highly recommend that you use our templates (below).
 They are specifically designed to limit your content in relationship to the physical size of each page of the flip chart.
 The flip chart pages vary in length.
 If you supply your own document, then 1) we cannot guarantee that your content topics can be placed in the order that you intended, if they cannot be aligned to the specific page formats, and 2) if your content is excessive, then we cannot guarantee that some topics will be able to fit on a single spread (two facing pages: top and bottom), and the content may have to be shortened.

 Topics containing the least amount of content go on the shorter pages near the front of the flip chart, and topics containing the most amount of content go on the taller pages near the back of the flip chart.
 All of the pages are 8.5″ wide, but the lengths can vary from 2.88″ to 11″, depending on the number of pages in your flip chart.
 The last page of the flip chart is always 8.5″ x 11″ (letter-sized), and each preceding page is approximately .5″ shorter than the page behind it.